-If it appears that blood may still not be flowing properly to the intestines, the doctor may perform a second surgery within 48 hours of the first.
-If the bowel still looks unhealthy at this time, the damaged portion may be removed.
+If it appears that blood may still not be flowing properly to the intestines, the doctor may do a second surgery within 48 hours of the first.
+If the bowel still looks unhealthy at this time, the damaged portion might be removed.

-If the child is seriously ill at the time of surgery, an ileostomy or colostomy will usually be performed.
+If the child is seriously ill at the time of surgery, an ileostomy or colostomy usually will be done.
 In this procedure, the diseased bowel is completely removed, and the end of the normal, healthy intestine is brought out through an opening on the skin of the abdomen (called a stoma).
-Fecal matter passes through this opening and into a bag that is taped or attached with adhesive to the child's belly.
+Fecal matter (poop) passes through this opening and into a bag that is taped or attached with adhesive to the child's belly.

 In young children, depending on how much bowel was removed, the ileostomy or colostomy is often a temporary condition that can later be reversed with another operation.

-The majority of these surgeries are successful, although some kids have recurring problems after surgery.
-Recurrent volvulus is rare, but a second bowel obstruction due to adhesions (scar tissue build-up after any type of abdominal surgery) could occur later.
+Most of these surgeries are successful, although some kids have recurring problems after surgery.
+Recurrent volvulus is rare, but a second bowel obstruction due to adhesions (scar tissue build-up after any type of abdominal surgery) could happen later.

-Children who require removal of a large portion of the small intestine can have too little bowel to maintain adequate nutrition (a condition known as short bowel syndrome).
-They may be dependent on intravenous nutrition for a time after surgery (or even permanently if too little intestine remains) and may require a special diet afterward.
+Children who had a large portion of the small intestine removed can have too little bowel to maintain adequate nutrition (a condition known as short bowel syndrome).
+They might need intravenous (IV) nutrition for a time after surgery (or even permanently if too little intestine remains) and may require a special diet afterward.

-Most kids in whom the volvulus and malrotation are identified early, before permanent injury to the bowel has occurred, do well and develop normally.
+Most kids in whom the volvulus and malrotation are found and treated early, before permanent injury to the bowel happens, do well and develop normally.

 If you suspect any kind of intestinal obstruction because your child has bilious (yellow or green) vomiting, a swollen abdomen, or bloody stools, call your doctor immediately, and take your child to the emergency room right away.